noahehall/theBookOfNoah/linux/cmdline.md

             - you can branch to any label whether before/after a given cmd
               - i.e. create a looping effect
       - testing
+        - i.e. if-then statement on the text int he data stream
         - used to modify the flow of the sed editor script
         - instead of jumping to a label based on an address
           - it jumpts to a label base don the outcome of  a substitution cmd
+        - `[address]t [label]`
+          - if you omit the label sed branches to the of the script if the text succeeds
       - deletion notes
         - using two text patterns
           - sed '/first/,/second/d' blah.txt